Adria Airways: 1980s

-1990s: Becoming a scheduled airline
+1990s

 As Yugoslavia began to break up, the tourist industry on the Adriatic slumped, which was also felt by air carriers.

-In December 1990, a referendum on the independence of Slovenia was held, in which the overwhelming majority of Slovenian residents (around 89%) voted for independence.
-Independence was declared on 25 June 1991.
-Following that, Adria was facing an entirely new set of circumstances.
-On 28 June 1991, the Yugoslav Federal Air Force attacked Adria's hangar, causing serious damage to four aircraft, the building and various other vehicles.
-An Airbus A320, less than a year old, was heavily damaged and was flown to Toulouse later that year for almost a year of repairs.
-In addition, two Dash 7s and a DC-9-30 were damaged as well, while other planes escaped damage after being flown just hours earlier to the nearest airport of Klagenfurt.
-Adria was very handicapped that year because of insurance and registration issues.
 In 1991, Adria had 13 aircraft: three Airbus A320s (two were delivered in September 1990), four MD-82s, one MD-81, three DC-9-30s and two Dash 7s.
 Two A320s, expected to arrive in June 1991, were sold to other airlines.

 Flights began in 1992, when Adria Airways re-established its activities on a truncated market.
 The majority of charter destinations from Western Europe to the Adriatic coast had become inaccessible as they were now situated on the territory of other countries.
 The fleet was too big, so many aircraft were leased out across the globe.

 Adria Airways became Slovenia's national air carrier and its operational structure changed.
 From being largely a charter airline it transformed itself into a scheduled operator.
 Adria began to set up a network of scheduled flights around Europe to serve the needs of an independent Slovenia.
 Later in 1992, the company joined the Amadeus global travel distribution system.
 A period of restructuring and rehabilitation of the company began.